New Zealand's "Nomads" in Australia for rugby league season - WHIZ News

 They’re being dubbed the New Zealand “Nomads,” and with good reason.

-The New Zealand Warriors of the National Rugby League were scheduled to arrive at a small regional airport in New South Wales state on Sunday after being given permission to enter Australia despite a general ban on incoming travelers due to the coronavirus pandemic.
+The New Zealand Warriors of the National Rugby League arrived at a small regional airport in New South Wales state on Sunday after being given permission to enter Australia despite a general ban on incoming travelers due to the coronavirus pandemic.

 During a 14-day isolation period during which they’ll be able to train at Tamworth in the northwestern part of the state, they’ll likely move down to the Central Coast north of Sydney and play most of their matches in that area once the planned resumption of the season on May 28.